panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 }
 ```

-You can see that the first line of `<Bulbs>` function calls `useState()`.
-Let's not think much about its parameters and returned value.
-It's important for now that calling this hook at the top of the component makes it a stateful functional component.
+`useState()` is called at the first line of `Bulbs` function (don't think about hook's parameters and returned value for now).
+It's important that calling the hook at the top of the component makes it a *stateful functional component*.

-Having the state declared, the next step is to initialize it.
+Having the state enabled, the next step is to initialize it.

 ### 1.2 Initializing state

-The state is initialized with an initial value.
-The first argument of `useState(initialState)` is the initial state value.
+The first argument of `useState(initialState)` is the initial state.
+Simple as is.

-Let's initialize the bulb switch state with `false`.
-When the component is initially rendered, the bulb is switched off.
+In the beginning, the bulb is switched off.
+That means the bulb switch state should be initialized with `false`:

 ```jsx {4}
 import React, { useState } from 'react';